Talk 1 on Relevant Topic in Your Field

 Published:

 This evening, I led the session on Spark R modeling in the book club (advanced-track) of Orange County R Users Group (OCRUG).
-The session covered contents of chapter 4 (modeling) and chapter 5 (pipeline) of the book Mastering Spark with R. I first gave a 20 min presentation going through the sparklyr Machine Learning Library (or MLlib), the main commands in exploratory data analyses (EDA), feature engineering, supervised learning, unsupervised learning, pipeline model, and model deployment through API.
-Then I switched to a 1h long exercise session guiding people to build a supervised learning pipeline model step by step.
-All of my teaching slides and exercise materials can be found here.
+The session covered contents of chapter 4 (modeling) and chapter 5 (pipeline) of the book Mastering Spark with R. All of my teaching slides and exercise materials can be found here.

 Published: